isabelhovdahl/academic-web-page/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Social cost of carbon
   - Green innovation
-  - Climate change impacts
-  - Energy
+  - Renewable energy

 # Education to show in About widget
 education: